tugba's blog

 i had previously cluttered my digital environment. i used to have multiple instagram accounts, a website i kept trying to optimize to fit my needs but never really could, countless photos and files, and so many unnecessary subscriptions and platforms taking up mental space.

-over time, i decluttered all of it. i downsized my external drives, organized my files in a better way, and got rid of countless bookmarked pages i never returned to. i deleted the extra instagram accounts and eventually deactivated my main one too. i deleted facebook, unsubscribed from nearly everything, removed my websites, and even stopped taking photos.
+over time, i decluttered all of it. i downsized my external drives, organized my files in a better way, and got rid of countless bookmarked pages i never returned to. i deleted the extra instagram accounts and eventually deactivated my main one too. i deleted facebook, unsubscribed from nearly everything, removed my website, and even stopped taking photos.

 i still love writing, and i value being able to reach information and people from all around the world through the internet. i want to keep that part. but at the same time, i want to continue simplifying things. by the end of the year, i want everything to feel simple, neat, and essential.